 A businessman?
 Well, that doesn't support the whole conspiracy theory on Russian corruption, does it?

 It does if the businessman was affiliated with the KGB until 1996 (ninth department of the KGB - a bodyguard unit).
 Though he denies the murder and having ever been in the FSB, a former employer named Badri Patarkatsishvili had the following to say.

 "There is no such thing as a former KGB agent."

 Does that apply to Ayman al-Zawahiri?

 After all, beyond the fact that the Russians have nuclear weapons, the scientists to teach Iran how to make their own, and the manpower to help in numerous ways, there's also another thing to be concerned about.

 Simply put, those damned dead drop sites.

-Without going into too much detail (read the article on dirty bomb and nuclear suitcase bombs at secretsofsurvival.com for much, much more) there is a plethora of evidence supporting that during the Cold War, Soviets spies brought suitcase nuclear weapons into the United States and hid them.
+Without going into too much detail (read the article on dirty bombs and nuclear suitcase bombs at SecretsofSurvival.com for much, much more) there is a plethora of evidence supporting that during the Cold War, Soviet spies brought suitcase nuclear weapons into the United States and hid them.
 That's right, they hid them.
 Now think about it: Who would know where these might be?

 Former KGB agents (again, some say that there is no such thing as former KGB agents).
 Guys like al-Zawahiri?
 Maybe, but only if he reached elite levels in the organization.
 However, even if he didn't, he may have ties to those that do.
 The terrible possibilities are endless.